 Write down two past mistakes you’ve made and what you learned from them or how you changed because of them (e.g. “I used to be impulsive and say mean things to people when I was angry.
 Even though they may forgive me afterwards, I have still hurt their feelings.”)

 Describe your weaknesses or faults.
 Brainstorm ways to improve them.
 For the ones that cannot be changed (e.g. “I am too short”), accept and embrace them instead

 Keep the list within easy reach so that you can update it to include new achievements.

 Loving and Accepting Yourself

 Most of us have to juggle multiple tasks and roles, e.g. both as an employee and a parent.
 We might be so busy at work that the last person we look after is ourselves.
-Making time in your busy schedule to reward yourself can give your physical and emotional well-being a tremendous boost.
+Making time in your busy schedule to practise self-love and reward yourself can give your physical and mental health a tremendous boost.